linode/docs/docs/development/frameworks/How_to_Build_RESTful APIs_with_Python_and_Flask.md

 **REST** web services are a way of providing interoperability between computer systems on the Internet.
 REST-compliant Web services allow requesting systems to access and manipulate textual representations of Web resources using a uniform and predefined set of stateless operations.

-This guide will walk you through building a Restful APi with Flask coupled with other extensions like Flask-RESTful etc. At the end, you'll build a simple Commenting API.
+This guide will walk you through building a Restful API with Flask coupled with other extensions like Flask-RESTful etc. In the end, you'll build a simple Commenting API.
 The API will have endpoints that can be used to `add category`, `view categories`, `update category`, `delete category`, `add comments` and `view comments`.

->:light: Flask does not come out of the box with all the extension needed to buld a full fledge API.
-However there are lot's of extension that can be pluged into Flask to enable you build our awesome APIs.
+>:light: Flask does not come out of the box with all the extension needed to build a full-fledged API.
+However, there are lots of extensions that can be plugged into Flask to enable you to build our awesome APIs.

-At the end of this guide, you should have this API endpoints available:
+At the end of this guide, you should have these API endpoints available:

 - **GET**    - `/api/Category` - Retrieve all categories
 - **POST**   - `/api/Category` - Add a new category